 Requirement Done?

 REQUIRED: Is there the minimum number of devices?

 (8 TalonFX, 4 CANcoder, 1 Pigeon 2.0)

 REQUIRED: Do all devices appear in Tuner X?

+REQUIRED: Are all devices on the same CAN bus?

 REQUIRED: Is all firmware up-to-date?
 (24.X)

 REQUIRED: Is 2024 (or newer) diagnostics running?

 Recommended: Have devices been renamed?

 (e.g. "TalonFX (Device ID 1)" -> "FL Steer Motor")

 Recommended: Are the devices on a CANivore?

 Recommended: Are the devices Pro-licensed?